stronk-dev/Tokyo-Night-Linux/README.md

 This collection is aimed to make your Linux environment look like the vscode <a href="https://github.com/enkia/tokyo-night-vscode-theme">Tokyo Night</a> theme.
 This is currently still a WIP, as most of the configuration is based off of modifying existing themes.

-Although replacing your icon theme or cursor is not required, this theme goes well with the <a href="https://github.com/numixproject/numix-icon-theme">Numix</a> icon theme goes well with this theme.
+Although replacing your icon theme or cursor is not required, this theme goes well with the <a href="https://github.com/numixproject/numix-icon-theme">Numix</a> icon theme.

 The GTK theme was made by modifying the <a href="https://www.gnome-look.org/p/1316887">Material Black</a> theme